Birendranath Sasmal: Death

-Legacy
+Legacy and influence

-Birendranath Sasmal was an ardent follower of Mahatma Gandhi and had unflinching faith in Non-Violent movement.
-He thought-violence begets violence.
+Sasmal was an ardent follower of Mahatma Gandhi and had unflinching faith in Non-Violent movement.
+He thought, "Violence begets violence".
 Sasmal used to say, "For whom shall I live if not for the people?".
-He had some bitter experience in politics, but people loved him.
+He was given the honorific sobriquet "Uncrowned king" of Medinipur by Acharya Prafulla Chandra Ray.
+He had bitter experience in politics of Calcutta, but he was loved in Kanthi and Tamluk.
 A road in South Kolkata (Deshparan Sasmal Road) is named after him.
 Deshapran community development block in Kanthi subdivision is named after Sasmal.
-Many Schools, Clubs, Organisations and streets that bear his name indicate his permanent seat in the heart of people.
+Deshapran Mahavidyalaya, a college under Vidyasagar University has been named after him.
+Also, a railway station near Bajkul has been established in his name.
+Schools, Clubs, Organisations and streets that bear his name indicate his permanent seat in the heart of people.